The Return of the Native: Book Fifth: The Discovery

 Wildeve visits Eustacia again on Guy Fawkes night, and offers to help her get to Paris.
 Eustacia realises that if she lets Wildeve help her, she'll be obliged to become his mistress.
 She tells him she will send him a signal by night if she decides to accept.
 Clym's anger, meanwhile, has cooled and he sends Eustacia a letter the next day offering reconciliation.
 The letter arrives a few minutes too late; by the time her grandfather tries to give it to her, she has already signalled to Wildeve and set off through wind and rain to meet him.
 She walks along weeping, however, knowing she is about to break her marriage vows for a man who is unworthy of her.

 Wildeve readies a horse and gig and waits for Eustacia in the dark.
 Thomasin, guessing his plans, sends Clym to intercept him; she also, by chance, encounters Diggory Venn as she dashes across the heath herself in pursuit of her husband.
 Eustacia does not appear; instead, she falls or throws herself into nearby Shadwater Weir.
 Clym and Wildeve hear the splash and hurry to investigate.
 Wildeve plunges recklessly after Eustacia without bothering to remove his coat, while Clym, proceeding more cautiously, nevertheless is also soon at the mercy of the raging waters.
 Venn arrives in time to save Clym, but is too late for the others.
 When Clym revives, he accuses himself of murdering his wife and mother.

 Book Sixth: The Aftercourses

-In the epilogue, Venn gives up being a reddleman to become a dairy farmer.
+In the epilogue, Clym and Thomasin are cohabitating in his Mother's house.
+Clym mostly contemplates his future and decides to become a wandering preacher and educator.
+Thomasin, who has inherited Wildeve's sudden money, happily takes care of her child.
+In brief consideration, Clym debates whether or not to marry his cousin out of obligation to his Mother's far-flung wishes but Venn gives up being a reddleman to become a moderately wealthy dairy farmer and has been courting Thomasin again-losing all strange appearance issues of dealing with the red dye.
+Venn and Thomasin have an obvious bond and Clym happily approves of his cousin's attraction to a "good man."
 Two years later, Thomasin marries him and they settle down happily together.
-Clym, now a sad, solitary figure, eventually takes up preaching.
+Clym, now a sad, solitary figure, eventually takes up preaching theory and philosophy to furze cutters and other locals while they work in the health.
+He is considered by the locals to be a somewhat pathetic person as he stands on ancient ruins to spout his knowledge.